sjiggins/VegasThreeBodyDecay-docs/docs/physics.md

 # Physics Background

-A comprehensive guide to the physics implemented in the three-body decay package.
+A guide to the three body decay physics implemented in this package.

 ## Three-Body Decay Kinematics

 ### Decay Process

-We consider the decay of a parent particle M into three daughters:
+We consider the decay of a parent particle $M$ into three daughters:

 $$
 M \to m_1 + m_2 + m_3
 $$

-In the rest frame of M, the decay is characterized by:
+In the rest frame of $M$, the decay is characterized by:

 - Parent mass: $M$
 - Daughter masses: $m_1, m_2, m_3$
 - Total energy-momentum conservation

-### Dalitz Variables
+### Dalitz Variables & Kinematic Constraints

-The kinematics are described by invariant mass squared variables:
+The kinematics and corresponding energy-momentum conservation, are described by the squared invariant mass of the bi-particle systems spanned by the three final state daughter particles:

 $$
 s_{ij} = (p_i + p_j)^2 = (E_i + E_j)^2 - (\vec{p}_i + \vec{p}_j)^2
 $$

 where $i, j \in \{1, 2, 3\}$ and $i \neq j$.

-### Kinematic Constraint

-The three Dalitz variables are not independent:
+These three 'dalitz variables' are not independent:

 $$
 s_{12} + s_{23} + s_{13} = M^2 + m_1^2 + m_2^2 + m_3^2
 $$

-This reduces the phase space from 3D to 2D.
-We typically use $(s_{12}, s_{23})$ as independent variables.
+As a result this reduces the phase space from a 3-dimensonal problem (3D) to a \2-dimensional (2D) one.
+Specifically, the entire kinematic behaviour is defined by two independent dalitz variables, $(s_{ij}, s_{km})$, with the third being defined by the above kinematic constraint.
+In this software package, we consider the $(s_{12}, s_{23})$ pair as independent variables, meaning all Monte Carlo event generation is parameterised in this basis.

 ### Dalitz Plot Boundaries